 If he didn’t die and only became ill, then obviously there is no parallel with Jesus.
 But if he did die, then the death and raising of Horus would still be very different in every other detail from the death and resurrection of Jesus.

 Since the suggested parallels are so weak, there is no reason to think the early Christians borrowed the Egyptian dying-and-rising deities to construct their story about Jesus.

-The same applies to parallels proposed outside of Egyptian mythology.
+The same applies to parallels proposed outside Egyptian mythology.
 For example, after dying, the spirit of the Phrygian vegetation god Attis entered a pine tree.
-That’s hardly a resurrection.
+That’s hardly a bodily resurrection.

 If the Jews believed in the concept of resurrection, then Christians would not have needed to go outside their Jewish culture to borrow the concept of resurrection when such a concept was already a part of it.
 The appeal to an outside source would be unnecessary.

-The question is not “where did the early Christians get the idea of a resurrection?” but given their Jewish culture the question is “where did they get the idea of someone rising before the general resurrection at the end of time?”
+The question is not “where did the early Christians get the idea of a resurrection?”
+Rather, given their Jewish culture, the question is “where did they get the idea of someone rising before the general resurrection at the end of time?”
 We should also ask why the early Christians believed in a resurrected Messiah.
 As N.T.
-Wright explains in his book The Resurrection of the Son of God, these beliefs were not part of Jewish theology in the first-century.
+Wright explains in his book The Resurrection of the Son of God, these beliefs were not part of Jewish theology in the first century.
 The only adequate explanation of these facts is Jesus’ resurrection.

 Christianity is not a copycat religion.
-The “dying-and-rising-god” objection doesn’t discredit the Gospel accounts of Jesus’ resurrection.
-Although, by itself, this doesn’t show Jesus was raised, it does show that Christianity’s central claim is not taken from pagan myth.
+The “dying and rising god” objection doesn’t discredit the Gospel accounts of Jesus’ resurrection.
+Although, by itself, this doesn’t show that Jesus was raised, it does show that Christianity’s central claim is not taken from pagan myth.